 Finally, make it a point to administer practice tests after you’ve prepared for each section so you can gauge their readiness for what’s to come.
 You can find practice tests in English test prep books, for example, or from online resources.

 Also, before your test prep course ends, reserve a day or two for conducting a mock test in its entirety.
-Check their answers and, for the speaking and writing parts, use the official rubrics to see how they’ve fared.
+Check students’ answers and, for the speaking and writing parts, use the official rubrics to see how they’ve fared.

 While teaching English for test preparation is a highly rewarding TEFL/TESOL niche, it requires a lot of organization, patience, and knowledge of test-taking techniques.
 By following these tips for how to teach ESL exam prep, you’ll certainly be able to help your students achieve their goals and desired test scores.
 And when they do, their achievement will also be yours.